This function is designed to work on a hierarchical tree and cut it

 or hclust

-automatically return the height of cut for the chosen number(s) of clusters.
+height for the requested number(s) of clusters.

 Usage